Alternate Fighter: Expanded

 Hold the Line

-Prerequisite: 5th level, Strength or Constitution of 13
+Prerequisite: 5th-level, Strength or Constitution of 13

 As a bonus action, you can expend an Exploit Die to form your allies into a defensive position.
-You and allied creatures within 10 feet that are wielding a weapon or shield gain the benefits of half cover, which also apply to ability checks and saving throws made to avoid being moved against your will.
+You and allied creatures within 10 feet that are wielding a weapon or shield gain the benefits of half cover, which also applies to ability checks and saving throws to avoid being moved against your will.

 The benefits of this Exploit instantly end if you leave your space, and they have no effect on incapacitated creatures.